EUROPE MARKETS: European Stocks Rise As Miners Shine, But Head For Third Monthly Loss In A Row

 European stocks moved higher Thursday, as basic resources shares rose following better-than-expected manufacturing data from China, but retail shares struggled after a warning from French supermarket chain Carrefour SA.

-The regional benchmark was on track for a fall of 1.3% for August, which would mark its third straight month of losses.
-Stocks have been hurt by strength in the euro , which recently hit a more than two-year high against the U.S. dollar and a roughly eight-year high against the pound .
+But the regional benchmark was on track for a fall of 1% for August, which would mark its third straight monthly decline.
+Stocks have been hurt in part by strength in the euro , which recently hit a more than two-year high against the U.S. dollar and a roughly eight-year high against the pound .

-Miners lead: Gains overall on Thursday were led by a jump in shares of metals producers, which pushed the Stoxx Europe 600 Basic Resources Index up by 1.8%.
-Miners climbed after an official gauge of China's factory activity rose in August (http://www.marketwatch.com/story/chinas-official-manufacturing-pmi-beats-forecasts-2017-08-30).
-China is a key buyer of industrial and precious metals, making mining companies sensitive to developments in the world's second-largest economy.
+Euro strength is a worry for a growing number of policy makers at the European Central Bank, raising the chance the ECB's asset-purchases will be phased out only at a slow rate, according to a Reuters report Thursday (http://uk.reuters.com/article/us-ecb-policy-idUKKCN1BB15J), which cited anonymous sources.

-Among top movers in the group, copper producer Antofagasta PLC (ANTO.LN) tacked on 4.2%, and Anglo American PLC (AAL.LN) bulked up 2.9%.
-Steel producer ArcelorMittal (MT) added 1.6%.
+The euro on Thursday (http://www.marketwatch.com/story/dollar-rises-aims-for-its-first-monthly-gain-since-february-2017-08-31) dropped from an intraday high of $1.1907 to $1.1844 after the report, falling back to levels notched late Wednesday.
+Stocks across Europe pushed higher Thursday as the euro weakened.

 Continue Reading Below